jainisenough/node-image-cdn/readme.md

 # Image CDN

-Image CDN is an server who provides the media file with great speed & caches.
-You can also crop, trim & blur like things with the help of that.
-It also delivers Image according to browser.
+Image CDN is an server who delivers the media file with great speed & caches.
+You can also crop, trim & blur like functionality with the help of it.
+It can  also delivers image in different format & supported by browser (eg: webp for webkit broswers).

 ## Getting Started